On normal Seshadri stratifications: Example

 We consider the Seshadri stratification on $\mathrm{SL}_3/B$ as in \cite{CFL3} given by the Schubert varieties $X(\tau)$ and the extremal weight functions $p_\tau$ for $\tau\in W$.

 The Hasse diagram with bonds associated to this Seshadri stratification is depicted as follows:

 We choose $N:=2$ to be the l.c.m of all bonds appearing in the above diagram.

 By \cite[Theorem 7.1, Theorem 7.3]{CFL3}, for any maximal chain $\mathfrak{C}\in\mathcal{C}$, the monoid $\Gamma_{\mathfrak{C}}$ coincides with the LS-monoid $\mathrm{LS}_{\mathfrak{C}}^+$, the Seshadri stratification is therefore normal.
-Moreover, the fan of monoid $\Gamma$ is independent of the choice of the linearlization of the partial order on $A$.
-Without loss of generality, we choose the following length preserving linear extension of the Bruhat order on $W$:
+Moreover, the fan of monoid $\Gamma$ is independent of the choice of the linearlization of the partial order on $A$. {So, }without loss of generality, we choose the following {linearization} of the Bruhat order on $W$:

 With this total order one identifies $\mathbb{Q}^{W}$ with $\mathbb{Q}^6$.

 The indecomposable elements in $\mathbb{G}$ are $e_1,\ldots,e_6$ in $\mathbb{Q}^6$ and the following two extra elements:

 For each element $\underline{a}\in\mathbb{G}$, in \cite{L98} and \cite[Lemma 13.3]{CFL3} with $\ell=2$ we have introduced the path vector associated to $\underline{a}$ and $\ell$, denoted by $p_{\underline{a},\ell}$.
 More precisely, for $\tau\in W$, the path vector associated to the coordinate function $e_\tau\in\mathbb{Q}^W$ is the extremal functions $p_\tau$.
 For $\pi_1,\pi_2\in\mathbb{G}$, we denote the associated path vector by $p_{\pi_1}$ and $p_{\pi_2}$.
 By \cite[Theorem 7.1]{CFL3}, for $\tau\in W$, $\mathcal{V}(p_{\tau})=e_\tau$; $\mathcal{V}(p_{\pi_1})=\pi_1$ and $\mathcal{V}(p_{\pi_2})=\pi_2$.